Why GST was introduced?

 What is VAT?

-Value Added Tax (VAT) is an indirect value added tax which was introduced into Indian taxation system on April 1, 2005.
+Value Added Tax (VAT) is an indirect value-added tax that was introduced into the Indian taxation system on April 1, 2005.
 As a taxation concept, VAT replaced Sales Tax.
-VAT was introduced in Inida to make it a single integrated market.
-On June 2, 2014, VAT was implemented in all states and union territories of India, except Andaman and Nicobar Islands and Lakshadweep Islands.
+VAT was introduced in India to make it a single integrated market.
+On June 2, 2014, VAT was implemented in India's states and union territories, except the Andaman and Nicobar Islands and Lakshadweep Islands.

 What were the problems regarding VAT?